-Opinion on the Authority accounting statements
+Opinion on the Authority financial statements

-I have audited the accounting statements of Craven District Council for the year ended 31 March 2011 under the Audit Commission Act 1998.
-The accounting statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and Collection Fund and the related notes.
-These accounting statements have been prepared under the accounting policies set out in the Statement of Accounting Policies.
+I have audited the financial statements of Craven District Council for the year ended 31 March 2012 under the Audit Commission Act 1998.
+The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, Collection Fund and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2011/12.